 If you admire a neighbor’s lush tomato plant, starting tomato plants from cuttings is an excellent way to clone their plant and, hopefully, get the same vigorous result; just be polite and ask first before you snip from their prized plant.
 Rooting tomato cuttings is cost-saving as well.
 You can purchase a couple of plants and then root additional ones from the cuttings.

 The advantage of starting tomato cuttings in this manner is that it can take seedlings, from seed, six to eight weeks before they are of transplant size.
 Provided you keep tomato cuttings warm, the transplanting time is reduced to just 10-14 days!
 It’s also a great way of overwintering tomato cuttings.

 If you choose this route, it is also extremely easy.
-Take your 6- to 8-inch (15-10 cm.) cutting and clip off any flowers or buds, if any.
+Take your 6- to 8-inch (15 to 20.5 cm.) cutting and clip off any flowers or buds, if any.
 Snip off the bottom leaves, leaving only two leaves on the cutting.
-Put the cutting in water while you prepare the soil.
-You can root in peat pots, 4-inch (10 cm.) containers filled with damp potting soil or vermiculite, or even directly into the garden.
+Put the cutting in the water while you prepare the soil.
+You can root in peat pots, 4-inch (10 cm.) containers filled with damp, potting soil or vermiculite, or even directly into the garden.
 Make a hole with a dowel or pencil for the cutting to slip easily into and bury it up to where you cut off the lower leaves.